sappho192/Tokenizers.DotNet/README.md

 $ docker run -v ./nuget:/out --rm ghcr.io/sappho192/tokenizers.dotnet:latest
 ```

-Built packages will be in the `nuget` folder
+Built packages will be in the `nuget` folder.